WulfGamesYT/MultiDatabasePDO/README.md

 This is a **free**, **easy to use**, **lightweight** and **powerful** PHP library that allows you to connect to multiple MySQL databases with PDO.
 I've built this specifically for MySQL but I believe this will work with PostgreSQL, MariaDB, CouchDB etc. Remember, this is for SQL databases so it won't work with database management systems like MongoDB and Apache Cassandra.

 ## Features
-✔ Connect to multiple MySQL databases using PDO, without having performance issues!<br>
+✔ Connect to multiple MySQL databases using PDO.<br>
-✔ Retrieve rows from multiple databases from tables named the same.<br>
+✔ Retrieve rows from multiple databases.<br>
-✔ Perform insert queries efficiently by only doing 1 query instead of adding into all databases/tables.<br>
+✔ Perform insert queries efficiently by doing only 1 query instead of adding new rows in all tables in every database.<br>
-✔ Free to use, and it's really easy too, which is great!<br>
 ✔ Easily sort, limit and manage results/rows.<br>
-✔ Never have to worry about scaling, just add more MySQL databases and you'll be fine!<br>
-✔ Select and organise millions and billions of rows of data from multiple databases **(currently I'm trying my best to make this as lightweight as possible to make sure it doesn't affect performance, and I'll be able to see soon if this will work instead of replication)**.
+✔ Scale easily, simply by adding more databases (no need to use slaves, masters or clusters).<br>
+✔ Generate truly unique identifiers (called MDGUID's).

 ## Requirements
 &#10132; PHP 7+ & Apache/Nginx (uses features for PHP 7 and above).<br>